-It is important to cut down salts from the diet during the acute disease.
+It is important to cut down salts from the diet during acute disease.

 For progressive disease, dietary restrictions (2 g sodium, 2 g potassium, 40 to 60 g protein; a day) help to reduce the build-up of wastes and also prevent states of fluid overload.

-Cessation of smoking is also paramount in decreasing the aggravation of renal disease.
+Cessation of smoking is also paramount in decreasing the aggravation of the renal disease.